redpesk-common/afb-test/docs/1_Write_the_tests.md

 more comprehensive then *describe* your test function using *assert* functions.
 Following is an example.

-See the test framework functions [References](Reference/0_BindingTestFunctions.html) for a comprehensive list of available *tests* and *assertions* functions.
+See the test framework functions ["References"](./5_References-functions.html) for a comprehensive list of available *tests* and *assertions* functions:

 ### Tests example